pL4sTiC1337/pL4sTiC1337.github.io/content/writeups/htb-json.md

 ## JuicyPotato

 As we suspected before, our privileges and the state of system patches leaves this box susceptible to the Juicy Potato attack.
-[Download Here](https://github.com/ohpe/juicy-potato/releases)
+[Download Here](https://github.com/ohpe/juicy-potato/releases).
+Feel free to run this alternate path to `root`.

 ```PowerShell
 C:\Program Files\Sync2Ftp>systeminfo